Editing Your Dissertation: What makes a great editor?

 - Nice person: I may be a dissertation editor, but I’m also a former scholar and a kind, respectful individual.
 I work with you on a personal basis, understanding the importance of this document and the pressures you’re under to submit it on time.
 Over time, we develop a mutual trust and cordial friendship.

-- Great Price: At $70/hour, my rate is low, considering the rare ability I have to assimilate complex ideas and clarify their expression.
-Many editing services charge per word or even per character, whereas I charge for actual WORK.
-Exactly how many pages I can edit in an hour varies with the number of edits per page.
-I may sail through thirteen pages per hour with light edits, or have to slog through at seven per hour for ESL writers with many tiny errors or wording difficulties.
-I often begin with a sample hour of editing so you can feel good about it my work before you commit.
+- Great Price: At $80/hour ($90 for rush status), my rate is low.
+Many editing services charge per word or per character, whereas I charge for time worked.
+How many pages I edit in an hour varies with the density of edits per page.
+New clients often begin with a paid sample hour of editing so they can feel confident before they commit.